marc-smits/OptMeOut/README.md

 5) Configure the git ftp  in the folder `deploy_opt_me_out` the commands below you find the variables in  `/scripts/deploy.config`

+Make sure the root folder of the  servers are empty
 ```
 git checkout GIT_LIVE_DEPLOY_BRANCH
 git config git-ftp.user FTP_LIVE_SERVER
 git config git-ftp.url FTP_LIVE_USER
 git config git-ftp.password FTP_LIVE_PASSWORD
+git ftp init
 git checkout GIT_STAGING_DEPLOY_BRANCH
 git config git-ftp.user FTP_STAGING_SERVER
 git config git-ftp.url FTP_STAGING_USER
 git config git-ftp.password FTP_STAGING_PASSWORD
+git ftp init

 ```

-You can check by `git config --list`

-6) Make sure the root folder of the live server is empty

-8) Deploy the initial version
-`git ftp init`

-9) Configuration for the phoApi open `phpApi/api/.env.example` copy it to `.env`
+6) Configuration for the phpApi open `phpApi/api/.env.example` copy it to `.env` and check the parameters

 Configure with the correct parameters and transfer manually to the live server to `/api/.env`

-10) Transfer vendor files
+7) Transfer vendor files
 The vendor files are excluded from the git repo and must be transferred manually (also after changes in the vendor files)